 "How Should You Manage Your Media Diet?"
 CML's Tessa Jolls on Texas Public Radio.
 The media conversation begins at 8:55 in the program.Media Literacy and Fake News Forum sponsored by CA Senator Bill Dodd at UC Davis on September 24, 2018.
-Tessa Jolls participated on the panel.
-Discussion begins at 28 minutes in the recording.
+Tessa Jolls participated on the panel with journalists and educators.

 A cache of artifacts is available from Media Literacy Week/LA 2015 -- includes activities and information for media literacy advocates, educators, librarians, and community members.

 Papers and Reports

 "Media Literacy: A Foundational Skill for Democracy in the 21st Century," by Tessa Jolls and Michele Johnsen, Hastings Law Journal, June 2018.

 Introduction: The current focus on the validity, credibility, and trustworthiness of media and information is global and urgent.
 In the past ten to twenty years, the increase in access to information consumption and production has been exponential, with far fewer filters in place to monitor accuracy and balance.
 While this has led to many positive outcomes, such as more diverse voices heard,1 faster and more economical business functions, and easy and free communications with others regardless of geographic distance, unforeseen challenges also arose.
 As the internet and social media expand their reach and functions, threats range from loss of control over private data,2 to cyberbullying and increased surveillance, possibilities for authoritarian regimes to reach beyond old methods of international interference, and finding new methods to spread harmful propaganda internationally.3...